RosboneMako/MiniDistortion/README.md

 ON SCREEN CONTROL OPERATION
 ------------------------------------------------------------------
-There are two basic controls used for setting in MMD: Slider and knob.
+There are two basic controls used for setting in MD: Slider and knob.
 - Mouse click sets a value.
 - Most controls support dragging to adjust values.
 Try not to drag if issues arise.
 - Double Click will set the control to its default (Except Pedals and Mods).